jdmamangun/DSFC12-S3G3/README.md

-**from Charts to Hearts: using Data Science to Boost mrld's Spotify Presence**
+**From Charts to Hearts: using Data Science to Boost mrld's Spotify Presence**

 In the realm of music, Spotify streams hold immense significance, serving as a key metric to gauge song reception.
 Securing a spot in the top 200 chart signifies not just accomplishment but also provides valuable insights into current trends, guiding artists and record labels towards what resonates with the audience.